Navigating the Fourth Trimester: How to Build Relationship Resilience After Baby

 Looking for therapy for first-time parents in Houston?
 Heights Couples Therapy offers free consultations and personalized support for navigating this stage together.

-The early parenting season can be disorienting and beautiful—and both can be true.
-Resilience in your relationship doesn’t mean doing it all perfectly.
+The early parenting season can be disorienting and beautiful all at once.
+Building resilience in your relationship doesn’t mean doing it all perfectly.
 It means learning to pause, connect, and get help when needed.

-Your next step: Choose one intention to support your relationship this week.
-Maybe it’s scheduling a daily five-minute check-in or looking into relationship counseling postpartum.
-Small shifts now can create lasting strength later.
+What’s your next step?
+Choose one intention to support your relationship this week.
+Maybe it’s scheduling a daily five-minute check-in or looking into relationship counseling postpartum at Heights Couples Therapy.
+You can sustain your relationship through the fourth trimester, especially if you reach out for the support you deserve.